Arley Munson Hare: Medical work during World War I

 Towards the end of World War I in 1918, Munson joined the auspices of the Rockefeller Foundation and worked at the Red Cross Military Hospital in Paris, France as the Chief of Dispensaries.
 In 1919, she moved to Eure-et-Loir, France and ran the provisional Chartres Tuberculosis Hospital.

 During her time in France, Munson established a lab and ran the TB hospital until 1922.
 The French government bestowed her with the Medaille d’Honneur (Medal of Honor) for her commitment and honorable work during World War I.

 She left France from Le Havre, France on the Rochambeau ship and returned to the United States in 1922.

-Upon her return to the United States, Munson became the Associate Editor and Director of the Research Department at the “International Medical and Surgical Survey.”
-She also remained a member of the American Medical Association, the NJ State Medical Society, the NY County Medical Society, Monmouth County Medical Society, the Daughters of the American Revolution, and the American Association of University Women.
+Upon her return to the United States, Munson became the Associate Editor and Director of the Research Department at the "International Medical and Surgical Survey".
+She remained an active member of the American Medical Association, the NJ State Medical Society, the NY County Medical Society, Monmouth County Medical Society, the Daughters of the American Revolution, and the American Association of University Women.

 Later life

 At the age of 52, Munson married James Alexander Hare on February 16, 1924.
 Hare was born in Scotland in 1874 and immigrated to the U.S. in 1874.
 He studied German at Harvard College and worked at Forstmann & Huffman Textile Company.
 He had one daughter, named Annie, from his previous marriage to Christine C. Odenweller of Massachusetts.
 The couple settled in Passaic, New Jersey, and never had any children of their own.

-Evidence suggests that Munson continued working in New York City until around 1941 when she died, aged approximately 70, and was buried in Groton, Connecticut.
+Evidence suggests that Munson continued working in New York City until around 1941 when she died.
+She was buried in Groton, Connecticut.